 Their baby boy passed away when he was only four months old, and since that tragic day the couple have been on a fundraising journey in his memory that will soon see them reaching new heights by summitting the highest mountain in Wales.

 Otto was born in March 2021, and on only the second day of his life he encountered difficulties feeding.
 Various tests followed at the Royal Victoria Hospital in Newcastle, but no one could pinpoint the problem.
-He was fitted with a nasogastric tube for feeding, and other than this and sleeping a lot, he was just like any other normal baby, meeting all his milestones and even starting to smile at 6 weeks.
+He was fitted with a nasogastric tube for feeding, and other than this and sleeping a lot, he was just like any other normal baby, meeting all his milestones and even starting to smile at six weeks.
 But Ami had a feeling deep down that everything wasn’t quite as it should be.

-When Otto had his 8-week vaccinations he became sick, so back into hospital he went, and Ami and Danny were told he had reflux.
+When Otto had his eight-week vaccinations he became sick, so back into hospital he went, and Ami and Danny were told he had reflux.
 What began as an overnight stay for a routine barium swallow turned into a terrifying experience when he began having heart and multiple organ failure.
 In the middle of the night Otto was rushed to Newcastle’s Freeman Hospital, famous for its paediatric heart treatment, with his parents told to say their final farewells in case he didn’t survive the transfer.

 An agonising decision

 Otto did survive, and when he arrived he was immediately put on an ECMO machine – a machine that did the work of his heart, lungs and kidneys – for several weeks.
 However his situation was dire and his life hung in the balance.
-Ami and Danny faced an agonising choice – go down the route of palliative care, or put their only child through an incredibly risky and invasive procedure to fit a Berlin heart and then wait a year, maybe 2, for a suitable heart donor to come along.
+Ami and Danny faced an agonising choice – go down the route of palliative care, or put their only child through an incredibly risky and invasive procedure to fit a Berlin heart and then wait a year, maybe two, for a suitable heart donor to come along.

 Naturally they wanted to do everything they could to keep their son alive, but just a few days later the results of a muscle biopsy revealed the devastating news that Otto had mitochondrial disease.
 Their decision was effectively made for them, and the couple reluctantly withdrew all Otto’s treatment.
 Their beautiful son was moved to a hospice and 24 hours later, surrounded by his adoring family, he passed away peacefully.